Google Analytics MCP Server

 ## Available Tools

-2. **`list_dimension_categories`** - Browse available dimension categories
+3. **`list_dimension_categories`** - Lists all available dimension categories.

-3. **`list_metric_categories`** - Browse available metric categories
+4. **`list_metric_categories`** - Lists all available metric categories.

 ---